 Let me start with an observation.
-The college search process has changed a lot over the last decade, as the general economy has continued to shift.
-For many families, selecting a college is considered among the most important decisions they will make.
+The college search process has changed significantly over the last decade as the general economy has shifted.
+For many families, selecting a college is among their most critical decisions.
 Families are looking at a competitive job market and believe this decision will impact their child’s earning potential (and, hence, everything else) for the rest of their lives.
 They are searching for value.

-My first piece of advice is this: value comes largely from fit.
-There are many good colleges in this country where you can get a great education, but if the fit is wrong, it is nearly impossible to get a great education – no matter how good the college is.
+My first piece of advice is this: value comes mainly from fit.
+There are many good colleges in this country where you can get an excellent education.
+Still, if the fit is wrong, it is nearly impossible to get an excellent education — no matter how good the college is.

 What does this mean?
 We don’t have to guess—we have lots of data on when and why college matters.
 Elsewhere, I have written about what we can learn from this growing body of data, and I highly recommend reading How College Works by Dan Chambliss and Christopher Takacs as well as The Gallup-Purdue Index.
 In essence, students need to go to a college with these qualities:

 - Mentorship matters.
 It turns out that mentorship is one of the defining characteristics of a transformative college experience.
 In particular, faculty mentorship is crucial.

 - Students get involved.
 Students are more likely to succeed when participating in activities outside the classroom that supplement their learning (athletics, student organizations, the arts, etc.).

 - Lateral learning takes place.
 Students learn a lot from one another.
 They need to be at a college where they are surrounded by peers who are in college for the right reasons and are pushing and prodding each other in the right ways.

 The question is: How do you find a college where your son or daughter is likely to become immersed quickly, develop a close mentoring relationship with a faculty member, and get involved in sustained co-curricular activities that allow them to find good friends and develop strong life skills?